 The devil seeks at every opportunity to destroy us.
 Jesus says, "The thief has come into this world to kill, to steal and to destroy.
 I have come that they may have life, and have it more abundantly."
 (John 10:10)

 In eternity, many people will regret not seeking Godly advice on matters, such as life, marriage, and relationships.
 We will truly regret wasting so much time, doing it our own way.

 There are times we must even be careful of spiritual advisors, who being human, can make mistakes, or worse.
 Jesus warned us to beware of false teachers, who come in sheep's clothing, but in reality they are cruel, devouring wolves.
 (Matthew 7:15)

 Nevertheless, we must not neglect using the ordinary means God has established for us to get good advice, such as parents, teachers, and leaders in the church.

 We should pray to the Holy Spirit to help us find, listen to, and then act upon the wise guidance and counsel of good advisors.

-The 7 Gifts of the Holy Spirit - 4.
-Fortitude
+4. The Fourth Gift of the Holy Spirit - Fortitude

 Before the Holy Spirit came in a special way at Pentecost, the followers of Jesus were fearful.
 When Jesus appeared on Easter evening, the doors were locked for fear of the Jews.
 (John 20:19).

 When the Holy Spirit came on Pentecost, he gave them courage.
 He strengthened their wills to do God's will, and fulfill the mission Jesus had given them.
 They preached with freedom, courage and boldness.
 They worked many miracles. (cf. Acts)

 They were no longer afraid of the threats, punishments, even torture and death by wicked people and wicked rulers.
 They were under the full authority and protection of Almighty God.